Danish ex-immigration minister gets 60 days jail

 Already a member?

-The 48-year old Stojberg was given the sentence for having issued an order, in February 2016, to separate married and cohabiting couples, if one of the two was deemed a minor.
+The 48-year old Støjberg was given the sentence for having issued an order, in February 2016, to separate married and cohabiting couples, if one of the two was deemed a minor.

 But the Danish Supreme Court ruled it unlawful, noting that no individual assessments had been made prior to the separations.